csk01/csk01/README.md

 ### Hi there, this is Krishnan here 👋

-- 🔭 I’m currently doing my MS in CS with a focus on Data Science at UIC.
+- I’m currently doing my Masters in CS at UIC
+- Interests:  Data Science and Visualization, Machine Learning and Natural Language Processing
+- Currently learning: Python
-- 📫 How to reach me: c.skrish@yahoo.com
+- How to reach me: c.skrish@yahoo.com
-- 😄 Pronouns: he/him
+- Pronouns: he/him
-- ⚡ Fun fact: I like playing bullet chess and like learning new things
+- Fun fact: I like playing bullet chess and playing the harmonica